Updates

 Budget 30 October 2024

 Rachel Reeves’ announcements are summarised below, those on changes to the Agricultural and Business Property Reliefs triggering very significant shockwaves and protests.
 Remember that the proposals are subject to any amendments before the new rules are enacted.
-You should be aware also that, if the changes to Agricultural and Business Property Relief do become law much as proposed, there could perhaps be some impact in value for both farmland and indeed businesses (whether sole trader, partnership or companies).
+That said, however, draft legislation published by HMRC has confirmed that the Government intends to proceed with the original proposals without any qualifications.
+In effect the Government has disregarded representations made by the Country Land and Business Association and others, for example that any tax

 Second, major changes have been proposed to the regime for Agricultural and Business Property summarised on page 68, with two significant restrictions to apply from 6 April 2026.
 The two reliefs will apply only to the first £1m of the total value of qualifying Agricultural and Business Property in an Estate.
 Above that threshold the relief will be restricted to 50%, that is producing an effective rate of Inheritance Tax of 20%, albeit payable over ten years.
 Interestingly, the £1m threshold is given per taxpayer, so it would apply separately to individual partners/shareholders and indeed to Trusts (see the next paragraph).
 That said, if on or after 30 October 2024 an individual creates more than one Trust, the £1m threshold is divided between all such Trusts.
 Shares quoted on certain Stock Exchanges such as the Alternative Investment Market (or AIM) attract 100% Business Property Relief once owned for two years, given that the business of a company is a qualifying trade.
 As from 6 April 2026 such relief will be restricted to 50%.
 As for Agricultural Property Relief, while use for agricultural purposes is necessary, the relief will as from 6 April 2025 apply to land managed under a qualifying environmental agreement, as proposed by Jeremy Hunt’s Budget on 6 March 2024.